 Once upon a time, there was a really advanced city, some would say even too advanced for its time.
 The legend says that one day, the ocean swallowed the city and it was never seen again.
 This is a legend most of you heard about: the legend of Atlantis.
 We still can’t be sure whether Atlantis existed or not but what we can be sure of is that there are several once great cities that today lie underwater.
 In this article, we’ll share some of the most mind-blowing underwater cities of our time that you probably didn’t hear about, or how I like to call them, our modern-day Atlantis.

 Shi Cheng, China

 Shi Cheng, also known as The Lion City is one of China’s most popular tourist attractions today.
 The city was founded during the rule of the Han dynasty around 2000 years and was bhzonce the economic hub of the eastern province Zhejiang.
 However, the amazing architecture and intriguing statues didn’t save the city from flooding in the 1950s when the government decided to build a new hydroelectric power station.
 Today, all of the amazing sculptures and buildings are around 130 feet under water.
 What’s left of the Shi Cheng is a flooded city with a size roughly equal to 63 football fields.

 Port Royal, Jamaica

-Port Royal was famous as the ‘Pirate hub of Jamaica’ and as the ‘Most sinful city of the world.
-I can see how this city would be an inspiration for the blockbuster ‘Pirates of the Caribbean.
-In 1692, after the big earthquakes that hit Jamaica Port Royal was swallowed by the ocean.
+Port Royal was famous as the ‘Pirate hub of Jamaica’ and as the ‘Most sinful city of the world’ and I can see how this city would be an inspiration for the blockbuster ‘Pirates of the Caribbean.
+In 1692, after the big earthquakes that hit Jamaica, Port Royal was swallowed by the ocean.
 Most of the inhabitants died.
-Some people still claim that this was God’s punishment for the “most sinful city in the world’.
-Today the city lies forty feet below the ocean.
+Some people still claim that this was God’s punishment for the “most sinful city in the world’ which today lies forty feet below the ocean.

 Villa Epecuen, Argentina